-These tasty vegan enchiladas are secretly healthy with a delicious stuffing of smoky lentils and veggies.
-They are doused in a flavorful, easy, 10-minute enchilada sauce, smothered in vegan cheese and baked until the edges are crispy.
-They are soy-free and nut-free and can be gluten-free.
+These tasty vegan enchiladas have a delicious and healthy stuffing of smoky lentils and veggies.
+I douse them in a flavorful, easy, 10-minute enchilada sauce, smother them with vegan cheese, and then bake them until the edges are fabulously crispy.

-I took inspiration for my vegan lentil stuffing from these creamy vegan lentils with ancho that I shared with you in the past.
-But I did tweak it to make it simpler as I was making these on a weeknight and speed was important.
-Instead of the ancho paste, I used chipotle chili peppers in adobo sauce which also add smokiness and heat.
+I took inspiration for my vegan lentil stuffing from these creamy vegan lentils with ancho.
+I tweaked it to make it simpler for a weeknight.
+Instead of the ancho paste, I used chipotle chili peppers in adobo sauce to add smokiness and heat.

 There's more smokiness in the enchilada sauce with smoked paprika and oregano (you can also try this green tomatillo salsa verde instead for a different flavor!).
 I smothered it all in vegan cheese shreds because I cook in the real world for a real preteen and sometimes I need to give a little to get him to eat and lick his plate clean.